-We’ve all got a list of things we feel are necessary to our trip, long or short – we’d rather have it with us.
+We’ve all got a list of things we feel are necessary for our trip, long or short – we’d rather have it with us.
 I’m always triple checking I’ve got everything I need because I want my carry on to be continuously A+.

 I’m not talking about my overall carry on, and that always depends per airline (check here for an updated list of restrictions) my beauty/liquids or essentials (passports/electronics) – but the things that make our trip easier, more enjoyable and generally allows us to be more comfortable, relaxed and prepared.

 So, here’s 15 things that I love to have in my personal carry on when I travel!

 I go with the beekeeper backpack as they’re made from recycled materials and each purchase allows a child to go to English class for an entire year.
 They come in a range of different patterns and textiles.

 TWO: Eye Mask